-- 11.11 The term 'low-level' concern does not mean that it is insignificant, it means that the behaviour towards a child does not meet the thresholds as stated above.
-In Norfolk, the 'low level' concern process is to consult with the Local Authority Education Duty Desk on 01603 307797.
-At Red Balloon Norwich we recognise a low-level concern to be something which is - inconsistent with the staff code of conduct, including inappropriate conduct outside of work; and - does not meet the allegations threshold or is otherwise not considered serious enough to consider a referral to the LADO. - 11.12 At Red Balloon Norwich we promote an open and transparent culture in which all concerns about all adults working in or on behalf of the school or college (including supply teachers, volunteers, and contractors) are dealt with promptly and appropriately.
-Through training, staff are made aware of what low level concerns are and understand the importance of reporting and these types of concerns in writing. - 11.13 At Red Balloon Norwich staff report all low level concerns to the Head of Centre or the Deputy DSL.
-If reported to the Deputy DSL, then the Deputy DSL will inform the Head of Centre of the concern in a timely fashion.
-The Head of Centre will always be the ultimate decision maker in respect of all low-level concerns. - 11.14 Through training and induction, we ensure that all staff understand the importance of self-referring, where, for example, they have found themselves in a situation which could be misinterpreted, might appear compromising to others, and/or on reflection they believe they have behaved in such a way that they consider falls below the expected professional standards.
+12.11 The term 'low-level' concern does not mean that the concern is insignificant; it means that the behaviour towards a child does not reach the thresholds as stated above.
+In Norfolk the 'low-level' concern process is to consult with the Local Authority Education Duty Desk on 01603 307797.
+At RBET- Norfolk we recognise a low-level concern to be something which is

+- inconsistent with the staff code of conduct, including inappropriate conduct outside of work; and - does not meet the allegations threshold or is otherwise not considered serious enough to consider a referral to the LADO.

+12.12 At RBET- Norfolk we promote an open and transparent culture in which all concerns about all adults working in or on behalf of the Centre (including supply teachers, volunteers and contractors) are dealt with promptly and appropriately.
+Through training, staff are made aware of what low level concerns are and understand the importance of reporting and these types of concerns in writing.

+12.13 RBET- Norfolk staff report all low-level concerns to the Headteacher, who will always be the ultimate decision maker in respect of all low-level concerns.

+12.14 Through training and induction, we ensure that all staff understand the importance of self-referring, where, for example, they have found themselves in a situation which could be misinterpreted, might appear compromising to others or, on reflection, they believe they have behaved in a way that they consider falls below the expected professional standards.

-11.15 At Red Balloon Norwich we understand the importance of recording low-level concerns and the actions taken in light of these being reported.
+12.15 At RBET - Norfolk we understand the importance of recording low-level concerns and the actions taken in light of these being reported.
 The records are kept confidential and stored securely.
 We will review the records we hold to identify potential patterns and take action.
 This could be through a disciplinary process but also by referring to the Local Authority Education Duty Desk on 01603 307797.
-Please note, where a child, parent/carer or staff member makes an allegation of harm, this will not be considered as a 'low level' concern without consultation with the Local Authority Education Duty Desk or the LADO service directly.
+Please note that where a child, parent or staff member makes an allegation of harm, this will not be considered as a 'low-level' concern without consultation with the Local Authority Education Duty Desk or the LADO service directly.

-11.16 We recognise that low level concerns should not be included in references unless they relate to issues which would normally be included in a reference, for example, misconduct or poor performance.
+12.16 We recognise that low level concerns should not be included in references unless they relate to issues which would normally be included in a reference, such as misconduct or poor performance.
 However, where a low-level concern (or group of concerns) has met the threshold for referral to the LADO and found to be substantiated, it should be referred to in a reference.